 You will have to learn to be aware of whether or not there's a small furry body underfoot as you walk.
 Consider putting bun someplace safe when entertaining so he won't get stepped on or let out.

 With a bit of initial rabbit-proofing you and bun can live a long, safe life together.
 Now go make sure the remote's not on the couch.
-See some photos of rabbit proofing here.

 copyright c. mc intire 2006. not to be used or posted on alternate websites without author permission.